San7o/santOS/libc/README.md

 The build system will compile only the architecture selected when building.
 Note that the headers in `arch/$(ARCH)/include` will be available when building.
+Usually, there is a different directory for each architecture dependent counterpart of a normal directory.
+For example, there might exists the directory `stdio` and the `arch/$(ARCH)/stdio/` equivalent.